Texas Copperheads: Records

 On June 25, 2006, the Copperheads scored 132 points in a game against the West Palm Beach Phantoms – final score 132-3.
 This record stands as the highest point total for an indoor football game at any level.

 The team also has the dubious distinction of being only the second AF2 team (after the Peoria Pirates' opening-day loss to the Quad City Steamwheelers in 2001) ever to suffer a shutout loss (a 52-0 road defeat to the Bossier-Shreveport Battle Wings on April 14, 2007).

 In March 2006, the Copperheads became the first indoor football team to produce a podcast.
 In 2006 and 2007 the show was hosted by Chris Doelle.

 Former NFL RB Bam Morris played for the Copperheads in 2006.

 Legal trouble

 The Copperheads were accused by Katy Independent School District of not paying their rent for the season when they were at the Merrell Center playing as the Katy Copperheads (Katy I.S.D. owns the Merrell Center).
 At the end of the season, they owed Katy I.S.D.
 US$38,892.43.
 The owner, Bryan Blake would later pay the money in February 2007.
 In order to do this, he had to sell some of the Texas Copperheads ownership, to the owner of the Austin Wranglers, Doug McGregor.
 Afterwards, Katy I.S.D gave Blake back $38,000 worth of supplies.
 The Copperheads moved out of Katy to Cypress to play in the Berry Center as a result.
-The former head coach is now coaching with the Austin Turfcats of the newly formed Southern Indoor Football League.